First of all, can we both agree that most salesmen suck?

 Find out which one the travel trailer has.
 If you plan to boondock much at all, if it's a residential fridge (meaning it eats up electricity instead of propane), you will need an ample battery bank with solar (or a generator) to recharge the batteries.

-- Have the owner or dealer turn on the fridge about 6 hours before you get there.
+- Have the owner or dealer turn on the fridge at least 6 hours before you get there.
 Bring your thermometer, put it in the fridge first.
 Do some inspecting.
-Read, then put in the freezer to check later.
+Read the temp, then put the thermometer in the freezer to check later.

 - If it's a two-way fridge, make sure the propane is working/the outside burner is on when it's cooling.
 (It won't ALWAYS be on.
 Only when it's 'working'.
 If it's really hot out, it will be on more than not.)